 Cocktails at Vedi’s Indian Restaurant are jumbo-sized, and priced at just €4.90.
 It didn’t come as a surprise that a few guests were content to sip on drinks alone, without ever glancing at the food menu.
 Of course, if you didn’t, you’d be missing out on the deliciousness of Indian curries and garlic naan.
 We tried the strawberry-coloured Miss India (Malibu rum and fruit juices), the electric blue Love Kush (sort of like a long island iced tea with vodka, tequila, white rum, and blue curacao), candy-toned Singh is King (a surprise because the name was so masculine! – white rum, triple sec, grenadine) and Prince of Delhi (Old Monk – yay! with yogurt, coconut milk and two other kinds of rum).
 We could still walk straight at the end of it all, but that’s thanks to the food coma induced by all the dishes we put away!

 Like many other Indian restaurants in Berlin, Vedi’s also does a business lunch starting from €5.50 on weekdays.
 We haven’t tried it, but apparently, it is served with the soup of the day with rice, naan (bread), and salad.
 The starters we had cost €4-5, while the main courses were priced at €10.90 each.
 There’s also a sumptuous vegetarian thali for 15.90 (palak paneer, dal makhni, mix veg, gulab jamun and all the frills like rice, roti, papad and raita).
 If you order a la carte, your bill will probably amount to €30-40 for two persons, which is a great price for the kind of food quality, portion sizes, service, and ambience you enjoy.
+We can’t say yet which is THE best Indian restaurant Berlin has to offer, but Vedi’s is definitely a top contender.

 If you happen to live in India, we have some good news for you.
 Mr. Wadhwa plans to open another Vedi’s in Delhi soon.
 And if you’re an Indian living in Berlin, make sure you visit the restaurant during Ganesh Chaturthi.
 A beautiful and enormous Ganpati idol is enshrined in a corner, and there are ample festivities at special times, which are open to all.
 In general though, most of the customers at Vedi’s tend to be foreigners.
 Guess the Germans can’t get enough of Indian food :-).